pocketjoso/sudokuJS/README.md

 	mySudokuJS.solveAll();

 #### Analyzing the board
-The solver can tell you info about the board before it has been solved.
+The solver can tell you info about the board.

 	var data = mySudokuJS.analyzeBoard();